wellsaid-labs/tts-evaluation/src/README.md

 - `audio`: This module contains audio processing functions.
 - `distributed`: This module contains utilities for working with `torch.distributed`.
-- `environment`: This module contains utilities and constants related to global state like disk allocation and logging.
-- `hparams`: This module contains global hyperparameter configuration.
 - `optimizers`: This module contains wrappers and extensions to `torch.optim`.
 - `signal_model`: This module contains our signal model implementation.
 - `text`: This module contains text processing functions.
 - `visualize`: This module contains utilities related with visualization.